h12w/gspec/DESIGN.md

 IMPLEMENTATION:
-The main challenge of table driven test is: the same closure could be run multiple times within the loop, and the address only cannot distinguish these multiple runs.
-However, this can be solved by a map counter.
+The main challenge of table driven test is: the same closure could be run multiple times within the loop, so each different run of the same closure should have different function ID.

 ###Concurrency
 Concurrency is a core feature of Go. "go test" supports concurency at the level of test functions.
 With a testing framework with nested test group by closures, it is expected to have dozens (or even hundreds) of test cases written in one test function.
-On a quad-core CPU, you probably could just split test cases into four test functions, but CPU could easily get many cores (hundreds or even thousands of cores) in the foreseeable future, thus it requires one goroutine per test case to make the most of the hardware.
+On a quad-core CPU, you probably could just split test cases into four test functions, but CPU could easily get many cores (dozens or even hundreds of cores) in the foreseeable future, thus it requires one goroutine per test case to make the most of the hardware.

-When the test cases are organized in a tree of closures, there is no way to know the whole structure without actually running it.
-The process has to be exploratory, starting goroutines on the fly.

 To support concurency, test cases should be completed isolated from each other.
 No variables should be shared without careful synchronization.

-It seems that the variables defined in closures are shared between test cases, but actually they are fully isolated, because each test case runs from the root level.
-Variables are allocated on call stack of its own gouroutine.
+It is an illusion that the variables defined in closures are shared between test cases.
+Actually, each test case runs from the root level and variables are allocated on call stack of its own gouroutine.

-The critical point is the state variables related to test scheduling.
-There has to be a way to guide the test along a path from the root down to a certain leaf.
+When the test cases are organized in a tree of closures, there is no way to know the whole structure without actually running it.
+The process has to be exploratory, starting goroutines on the fly and guiding the test case along a path from the root down to a certain leaf.
 The path has to be stored somewhere and should not be shared between test cases.
-Thus, scheduling related variables have to be passed into the goroutine function (RootFunc) as an argument (g of interface type G). e.g.
+Thus, scheduling related variables have to be passed into the goroutine function (RootFunc) as an argument (s of interface type S). e.g.

-    scheduler.Start(func(g G) {
+    scheduler.Start(func(s S) {
-        g.Group(func() {
+        s.Group(func() {
-            g.Group(func() {
+            s.Group(func() {
                 // test case 1
             })
-            g.Group(func() {
+            s.Group(func() {
                 // test case 2
             })
         })